pixelnest/pixelnest.github.io/tutorials/2d-game-unity/sounds/index.md

 _Matthieu_: I have created some sounds and songs for a short school project made by a friend.
 I was a drummer at the time, but absolutely not a composer. <br />However, with the help of [Freesound](http://www.freesound.org/), a bit of inventiveness and a dozen of hours (without knowing any tool — so I just learned how to use [Audacity](http://audacity.sourceforge.net/) the quick way), I successfully did a (cheap) soundtrack for the whole game. <br /><br />I wouldn't recommend that for a song (find a musician and make a deal, it's way better), but with enough time and a good tool, you could defintely create cool sound effects. _It's feasible: be creative_.
 </md-info>

-For songs, it depends of what you want, but [Jamendo](http://www.jamendo.com/) has a ton of artists.
+For musics, it depends of what you want:
+- [Jamendo](http://www.jamendo.com/) has a ton of artists.
 Be careful with the licenses for commercial uses.
+- [Bosca Ceoil](http://distractionware.com/blog/2013/08/bosca-ceoil/) is a simple software from Terry Cavanagh to make musics

 <md-info>
 _Damien_: This is how I met (your mother) the artist [Spintronic](http://spintronic.fr/ticket/listbyartist/1).
 I really loved his music.
 He kindly authorized me to use them in _The Great Paper Adventure_ game.